Skip to main content

 opinions about shaving brushes were least useful, because there was a strong bias for soft badger hair and widespread ignorance about brush materials.

-for a moment, it was fashionable to buy Turkish brushes that supposedly had horsehair knots. horsehair is usually too coarse for facial use. if you have a cheap acid/flux brush, its filaments are horsehair. (after spending too much time reading about brushes, i decided to use the definitions in this glossary.)
+for a moment, it was fashionable to buy Turkish brushes that supposedly had horsehair knots. people eventually realized that the filaments in these Turkish brushes were hog bristles. (after spending too much time reading about brushes, i decided to use the definitions in this glossary.) a pleasantly sarcastic message in The Shave Den forum (defunct) may have helped convince the last holdouts.

 there were horsehair shaving brushes long ago, so i remained curious until i bought a stencil brush with a black knot made from 55% bristle and 45% horsehair. it is good for cleaning things so i keep it near my sink. it is a nasty shaving brush.